aheissenberger/scanner-programmer/README.md

 # Scanner Programmer

 A tool for programming scanner devices.
+Use the "Scan Barcode" Button on a mobile phone to quickly scan the required barcodes from the manual.

 ## Features